Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks: Introduction

-While extensive research in the literature has addressed different aspects of DQC, such as network resource management, quantum compilation, and circuit partitioning, relatively fewer efforts have focused on compute resource management, particularly considering the impact of quantum circuit scheduling.
-Given the strong interdependencies among these tasks, we now review key related works across these areas to position our contribution in context.
-Resource management and scheduling in DQC have been considered in~\cite{vista2025entanglement,zhang2025switchqnet,networkaware2025,cicconetti2022resource}.
-Nevertheless, these works primarily focus on network resource management, such as scheduling entanglement requests, quantum routing, and designing efficient entanglement generation or allocation protocols.
-In contrast, our work addresses compute resource management, specifically job (QCirc) scheduling and QPU–QCirc mapping in heterogeneous DQC networks.
+While extensive research has addressed various aspects of DQC, including network resource management, quantum compilation, and circuit partitioning, comparatively fewer works have focused on QPU allocation and circuit scheduling.
+Several studies have addressed network resource management and scheduling, focusing on network-level operations such as entanglement request scheduling, quantum routing, and efficient entanglement generation or allocation protocols \cite{vista2025entanglement,zhang2025switchqnet,networkaware2025,cicconetti2022resource}.
+In contrast, our work addresses compute resource management, specifically Quantum Circuit (QCirc) scheduling and QPU--QCirc mapping in heterogeneous DQC networks.

-Quantum compilation for DQC has been explored in several works.
-Ferrari et al. \cite{ferrari2021compiler} discussed challenges in compiler design for DQC and analytically characterised the overhead introduced by remote gates.
-Cuomo et al. \cite{cuomo2023optimized} proposed compilation techniques to optimise circuit execution time and distributed entangled state usage.
-They modeled time as additional circuit depth layers due to entanglement generation, but their approach assumes a uniform entanglement generation rate and neglects the dependency of network topology and associated loss.
-In a subsequent work, Ferrari et al. \cite{ferrari2023modular} presented a modular compilation framework incorporating network and QPU constraints.
-While this framework effectively considers network configuration and QPU characteristics, it primarily focuses on compilation and partitioning for a single circuit assigned to a fixed number of QPUs.

-Circuit partitioning has also received significant attention.
-Daei et al. \cite{daei2020optimized} represent QCircs as undirected graphs where qubits are nodes and edge weights correspond to the number of two-qubit gates shared between them.
-They then employ the Kernighan-Lin (K-L) algorithm to partition the graph, minimising the number of edges cut across partitions.
-In other studies \cite{cambiucci2023hypergraphic,andres2019automated,davarzani2020dynamic,kaur2025optimized,dadkhah2021new}, methods such as hypergraph partitioning, bipartite graph partitioning, window-based partitioning, and genetic algorithms have been employed to minimise the number of remote gates.
-Andres et al. \cite{andres2023distributing} extended previous works on circuit partitioning to the case of heterogeneous networks with arbitrary topologies.
-While these studies have focused on optimally partitioning a single QCirc assuming a fixed number of partitions, they have not explicitly considered the issue of resource competition when multiple QCircs are to be concurrently assigned.

-There exist gaps in DQC, particularly a lack of advanced QCirc scheduling algorithms that account for circuit partitioning when mapping and allocating resources for efficient distributed quantum computing.
-To the best of our knowledge, only Parekh et al. \cite{parekh2021quantum} proposed a greedy scheduling algorithm that assigns QCircs and fills QPUs on a one-by-one basis.
-However, their algorithm does not consider factors such as network topology and configuration, QPU decoherence properties, and the distinctive features of QCircs.